 Many of today’s cars and trucks now come from the factory equipped with inflator kits and tyres that promise to eliminate the need for a spare tyre.
 Most of us take our tyres for granted until there’s a problem, and it’s good to have a spare because you never know when an accident will happen.
 A spare tyre and wheel offer a seamless, direct replacement that puts you back on the road again.
+Check out Purnell Tyres and be prepared for your next adventure.

 Small Spares: Useful in a Pinch